-Foreword 1
+Foreword

 Acknowledgments

 List of Acronyms4

-List of Boxes, Figures, and Tables
+List of Boxes, Figures, and Tables6

 Executive Summary

-A. Deepening Partnerships with Civil Society at the Country Level
+A. Deepening Partnerships with Civil Society at the Country Level9

-B. Adequately Funding Deeper Partnerships with Civil Society
+B. Adequately Funding Deeper Partnerships with Civil Society12

 C. Way Forward

-I. Introduction17
+I. Introduction

 II.
 World Bank Policies for Civil Society Engagement (CSE)

 III.
 Partnering with Civil Society in the Bank's Country Engagement25

-A. WBG Enhanced Country Engagement Cycle26
+A. WBG Enhanced Country Engagement Cycle

-B. Implementation Progress to Date and Opportunities for Improvement
+B. Implementation Progress to Date and Opportunities for Improvement28

-C. Conclusions and Recommendations32
+C. Conclusions and Recommendations

 IV.
 Partnering with Civil Society to Boost Delivery and Results in IDA/IBRD Financing 35

 A. Challenges of Delivering Results in the Rapidly Expanding

-IDA/IBRD Financing
+IDA/IBRD Financing36

 B. Three Ways CSOs Help Boost Delivery and Results in Projects and Programs37

 C. Challenges and Opportunities

-V. Partnering with Civil Society to Enhance Governance and Combat Corruption44
+V. Partnering with Civil Society to Enhance Governance and Combat Corruption

-A. The Scale of Governance and Corruption Challenges in IDA/IBRD Operations45
+A. The Scale of Governance and Corruption Challenges in IDA/IBRD Operations

 B. Partnerships with CSOs Can Help the Bank Improve Governance and Identify and

 Prevent Waste, Fraud, and Corruption47

 C. Conclusions and Recommendations

-· · · · · · · · · · · · · · · · · · ·

-C. Conclusions and Recommendations50

-C. Conclusions and Recommendations
+VI.
+Financing for Partnerships with Civil Society53

+VII.
+Suggested Framework for a CSO Funding Facility60

+VIII.
+Way Forward

+References

+Glossary83

+Annexes

+Annex 1: Terms of Reference for the Report90